Table of Contents

 - Personal items for back-up (floss, advil, deodorant, hair bands)

 - Tape dispenser

 From alphabet posters and student bins, to daily math talks and Build-a-Poems, there are many important factors to consider when setting up your kindergarten classroom.

-If you are interested in getting all of the printable resources listed above (plus additional printables, such as classroom labels, birthday tags, and table numbers) at a discounted rate, then you can check out my Basics of a Kindergarten Classroom Bundle, HERE.
+If you are interested in getting all of the printable resources listed above (plus additional printables, such as classroom labels, birthday tags, and table numbers) at a discounted rate, then you can check out the Basics of a Kindergarten Classroom Bundle.